Skip to content

 Now in real-world usage, we may want to do something like logging before the request is processed.

-Instead of inline console.log for each route, we may apply lifecycle that intercept request before/after it is processed.
+Instead of inline console.log for each route, we may apply a lifecycle that intercepts the request before/after it is processed.

-There are several lifecycle that we can use, but in this case we will be using onTransform.
+There are several lifecycles that we can use, but in this case we will be using onTransform.

 typescript